blakadder/sv06/docs/Plus/printable-parts-plus.md

 See [list of filaments](/Parts/printable-parts/#sovol-colored-filament) that are close to SV06's color.

+## Molded Parts

+Sovol open sourced the design of the SV06 and all molded parts are available as STL and STEP files on their [GitHub](https://github.com/Sovol3d/SV06-PLUS)

 ## Screen Mount Plate

 This is a simple support to move the display in any position on your desk.